 Assumptions S elected by A ctuary

-Liability Interest During Benefit 6.50% During Benefit Payment Period 6.50%
+Liability Interest During Benefit Payment Period 6.25%

-Before Benefit P 6.50% Before Benefit Payment Period 6.50%
+Before Benefit Payment Period 6.25%

-return on plan a weighted avera plan's target as under lognorm The interest rate is developed as a long-term expected geometric return on plan assets.
+return on plan a weighted avera plan's target ass under lognorma The interest rate is developed as a long-term expected geometric return on plan assets.
 Arithmetic expected return is calculated as the weighted average of broad asset classes' arithmetic returns of the plan's target asset allocation, and then converted to the geometric under lognormal distribution assumption.
 For details, see Long-Term Capital Market Assumptions link.

-Asset Return 6.50% for the c urrent plan yea ır.
+Asset Return 6.25% for the c 6.25% for the current plan year.

-See Liability Into erest rate for ho ow this rate was dete ermined.
+See Liability Inte See Liability Interest rate for how this rate was determined.

-Expected Expense · The expected expense included in Normal Cost is an estimate based on prior year expenses paid from plan assets.
+Expected Expense · · The expected expense included in Normal Cost is an estimate based on prior year expenses paid from plan assets.

-This is the best This is the best estimate available of upcoming year's expenses.
+This is the best of This is the best estimate available of upcoming year's expenses.

-Retirement Active Participa percentages: Active Participants are assumed to retire using the following percentages:
+Retirement Active Participal percentages: Active Participants are assumed to retire using the following percentages:

 Age Percentage

 55 25%

 56 15%

 57 5%

 58 5%

 59 5%

 60 5%

 61 5%

 62 20%

 63 5%

 64 10%

+1000/

+65 100%

-and anticipated 64 65 n is based on the future experies 10% ints retire early
+and anticipated n is based on th future experie ne results of recent e nce.
+Some participa y retirement subsid ants retire early

 Mortality Rates: Adjusted RP-2014 Mortality (baseline mortality table as of 2006 based on experience study data for private pension plans underlying RP-2014).
-Mortality Improvement (MI): MP-2015.
+Mortality Improvement (MI): MP-2016.
 During Benefit Payment Period Above table with generational MI, Annuitant, male and female.
 Before Benefit Payment Period Above table with generational MI, Non-annuitant, male and female.
-The Society of Actuaries is an actuarial organization that periodically reviews mortality data and publishes mortality tables and improvement scales.
-This table and improvement scale is based on the most current data available published by the SOA in October 2015.
+The Society of Actuaries (SOA) is an actuarial organization that periodically reviews mortality data and publishes mortality tables and improvement scales.
+This table and improvement scale is based on the most current data available published by the SOA in October 2016.
 Disability 1987 Commissioner's Group Disability Table, six month elimination period, male and female.
 We rely on a publicly published table due to the limited size of the plan.
 The 1987 CGDT was recommended by the Society of Actuaries for pension valuation purposes.
 Withdrawal 2003 Society of Actuaries Small Plan Age Table, multiplied by 0.45.
 We rely on a publicly published table due to the limited size of the plan.
 The SOA Small Plan Age Table is the most recent withdrawal experience table published by the Society of Actuaries.
 A multiplier of 0.45 is applied to this table to reflect the results of the most recent experience analysis and anticipated future experience.
 Marriage 75% married; husbands are 3 years older than wives.
 This assumption does not have material impact on the results of this report and has been selected based on our best estimate of active workforce.
 Form of Benefit Participants are assumed to receive their benefits on the normal form at the assumed retirement age.